kablondino/Graduation_Project/My_Notes/Bifurcation_thesis.md

 ### 5.4 The Transport Barrier: Space and Time Consistently

++ Temporal transitions are a first-order derivative, and spatial transitions are a second-order derivative (Eq.
+5-14):
+	$$-\epsilon\frac{\partial X}{\partial t} \,+\, \mu \frac{\partial^2 X}{\partial r^2} \,=\, F(X) - c(r,t)$$

++ Temporal transitions between roots correspond to sudden jumps from L- to H-mode and back; spatial transition is when the core of the plasma exhibits L-mode-like transport and the edge exhibits H-mode-like transport.

+	+ The limit of purely temporal or purely spatial transitions are well known.

+	+ The limit of $\mu \rightarrow 0$ gives maximum hysteresis for the temporal transition.

+	+ The limit of $\epsilon \rightarrow 0$ describes how a high-transport core can be connected to a low-transport edge.

+		+ In the time-independent case, the equation can be integrated over space, which must vanish at $X_+$, which leads to Maxwell's equal area rule (Eqs.
+5-15 and 5-16).

++ For the whole system, assume the jumps in time ans pace are rapid ($\epsilon, \mu \ll 1$), so that transitions happen in an almost 1-D zone in $(r,t)$-space.

+	+ This lets us use $\dfrac{\text{d}}{\text{d}t} \,\rightarrow\, v \dfrac{\text{d}}{\text{d}r}$

+	+ This allows a new function $K(X)$, which gives the generalized equal area rule (see Eqs.
+5-17 through 5-19)
+	+ The GEA rule determines the position in space and time of the transition between L- and H-mode transport corresponding to the temporal growth of the barrier region.

+_NOTE:_ This section was definitely confusing.

+### 5.5 Two Different Regimes in Transport Barrier Sizes

++ This section applies the GEA rule to Zohm's model; Eq.
+5-11 is rewritten in the form of Eq.
+5-14, shown in 5-20.

++ Figure 5.6 shows the typical evolution of the solution, as $\theta_1 \rightarrow \theta_2 \rightarrow \theta_3 \rightarrow \theta_4$, with the subfigures showing the state.
+Read the caption of the figure for more info.

+	+ The transition moves into the plasma to build a _thick-barrier H-mode_ only once $\theta$ crosses the GEA condition.
+Else, the H-mode is only in the _thin-barrier_ regime.

+		+ The thick barrier has width increasing with input power, while the thin barrier has a constant width as a function of input power.

+	+ The thin-barrier width is of the order of the viscocity, _e.g._ several gyro-radii.

+### 5.6 Conclusion and Discussion

++ The thick-barrier is hypothesized to be the mechanism responsible for VH-mode; however, tokamaks might already reach other limits before the required heating power is reached, so this is not a claim.

 ---------------------------------------

 ## Chapter 6: Comparison of Bifurcation Dynamics of Turbulent Transport Models for the L-H Transition